chordsNcode/jsonperf/README.md

         }
     }

-The idea is to parse data into a JSON object and then pass that object to the initializer.
-Each JSON parsing package/technique has its own test class (because of some naming overlaps between imports).
+The idea is to parse data into a JSON object and then pass that object to the initializer of each mapper.
+Each JSON mapping package/technique has its own test class (because of some naming overlaps between imports).
 The data used to generate the JSON is a computed variable in an extension on XCTestCase.
 Doing this allows the tests to isolate the steps of creating an object *after* a network call has been made.

 Using the *measure* block allows me to run the test ten times and create a baseline with a standard deviation.
 These numbers then allow us, as developers, to compare the packages and choose which makes the most sense for our projects.